 When an auto company designs a vehicle, they precisely design and test the load that a vehicle can handle.
 They spec their suspension components to be specific materials and sizes based on that information.

 That is true of all of their parts.
-Why does AEV cost more than their competitors?
+Why does AEV cost more than its competitors?
 The OEM-level testing.

 That’s why you can get an AEV vehicle directly from a Ram or Chevy dealer with the original warranty.
 The manufacturers are so confident in the testing AEV performs that the AEV modifications don’t alter the factory warranty.
 Additionally, AEV warranties all of their parts for the same duration as the factory warranty, so the customer is fully covered.